syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 ### Customizing the hover appearance

-Hover effect of the option button can be customized using the below properties,
+Hover state appearance of the option button can be customized using the below properties,

 <table>
 <tr>